Open DNS – Advantages and Disadvantages

 Disadvantages of using OpenDNS:

 Using a service such as OpenDNS routes all your traffic through the OpenDNS network.
-Because they are providing all of your DNS host resolution, this provides OpenDNS with full information about all of your Internet browsing history.
-And other disadvantage of using OpenDNS could be because of the increased security provided by OpenDNS, users may be less cautious when browsing the Internet and go to riskier sites.
+Because they are providing all of your DNS host resolutions, this provides OpenDNS with full information about all of your Internet browsing history.
+And another disadvantage of using OpenDNS could be because of the increased security provided by OpenDNS, users may be less cautious when browsing the Internet and go to riskier sites.